 - Purple 9 – Fame

-With this in mind, it can generally be said that if the wealth star 8 flies into your bedroom this year, you can look forward to good fortune with regards to money and wealth.
+With this in mind, it can generally be said that if the wealth star 8 flies into your home office this year, you can look forward to good fortune with regards to money and wealth.
+And if it enters your bedroom, you’d either just be dreaming of money or making money while you sleep.

 But it is not always the case as there are many other factors to consider.